2006 Democratic Republic of the Congo general election

-General elections were held in the Democratic Republic of the Congo on 30 July 2006.
-They were the first multiparty elections in the country in 41 years, and the first since the overthrow of longtime leader Mobutu Sese Seko nine years earlier.
-Voters went to the polls to elect both a new President of the Republic and a new National Assembly, the lower-house of the Parliament.
-Incumbent president Joseph Kabila, who led the transitional government formed after the Second Congo War, ran as an independent candidate (Note: Kabila was supported by the Alliance of the Presidential Majority, which notably included the People's Party for Reconstruction and Democracy.) and defeated Jean-Pierre Bemba of the Movement for the Liberation of the Congo (MLC).
+General elections were held in the Democratic Republic of the Congo on 30 July 2006 for the President of the Republic and all 500 seats of the National Assembly, the lower house of the Parliament.
+They were the first relatively free multiparty elections since 1960, just before independence from Belgium, and the first since the overthrow of longtime leader Mobutu Sese Seko in 1997.
+Incumbent president Joseph Kabila, who led the transitional government formed after the Second Congo War in 2003, ran as an independent candidate (Note: Kabila was supported by the Alliance of the Presidential Majority, which notably included the People's Party for Reconstruction and Democracy.) and defeated Jean-Pierre Bemba of the Movement for the Liberation of the Congo (MLC).
 Kabila was inaugurated for his first term under the country's new constitution on 6 December 2006.

 The polls were boycotted by the veteran opposition leader, Étienne Tshisekedi, and his party Union for Democracy and Social Progress (UPDS), who complained of fraud.
 The international community donated $460 million to fund the elections and deployed the world's largest UN peacekeeping operation, MONUC, to help the stability of the election.
 While the election was conducted relatively peacefully, the collection of the results proved chaotic, leading to armed clashes and growing fears of instability.
 As a result, DRC election officials announced that they would begin to release partial results earlier instead of only announcing the final count on 20 August.

 On 20 August, the CEI released its full provisional presidential election results, indicating that neither candidate was able to secure a majority, which led to a run-off election on 29 October.
 On that day, voters went to the polls to vote in: